lmm713281/Ocean/README.md

 ### Use Ocean as framework e.g. for websites
 For this case, an example project with documentation is available here: https://github.com/SommerEngineering/Example003

+## Further Documentation
+If you are interested about more internals, please feel free to read the comments within the source code.
+Additional, the whole system architecture gets successive documented by using UML.
+You find the current version here: https://github.com/SommerEngineering/Ocean/blob/master/Ocean.pdf

 ## License
 Ocean's source code is available under a BSD 2-clause license.
 The used third-party components have different licenses: